Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: General paradigm of real-space construction

+where ``sig'' denotes the signature of the matrix.
+For more detailed about this indicator, one can refer the Ref.\cite{Heinrich_2018}.
+One important fact here for us is that the anomaly-free criterion of $(K, W, \delta\phi)$ based on the anomaly indicator $\nu$ is

+The most important application of this anomaly-free criterion is that it promises the existence of such scattering terms, with extra bosonic fields corresponding to trivial bulk if necessary, that can symmetrically gap out the gapless Luttinger liquids without causing SSB.
+We would use this criterion to assess whether we can gap out the gapless Luttinger liquids without causing SSB or not.

-For 1D blocks of crystalline TSC, the decorated block-states leave several 0D gapless modes that can be formulated in terms of Majorana zero modes (e.g., a complex fermion can be reformulated to two Majorana zero modes, a spin-1/2 degree of freedom can be reformulated to four Majorana zero modes) at the center of the 3D point group as their shared border, at which the point group symmetry acting internally, labeled by $G_{\mathrm{0D}}$.
+For 1D blocks of crystalline TSC, the decorated block states leave several 0D gapless modes that can be formulated in terms of Majorana zero modes (e.g., a complex fermion can be reformulated to two Majorana zero modes, a spin-1/2 degree of freedom can be reformulated to four Majorana zero modes) at the center of the 3D point group as their shared border, at which the point group symmetry acting internally.
+Together with the $\Z_2^f$ fermion parity, we label the total effective on-site symmetry group by $G_{\mathrm{0D}}$.
 Suppose there are $2n$ Majorana zero modes $\gamma_j$ and $\gamma_j'$ ($j=1,\cdot\cdot\cdot,n$) near the 0D block, they can be reformulated to $n$ complex fermions: $c_j^\dag=\left(\gamma_j+i\gamma_j'\right)/2$, and they span a $2^n$-dimensional Hilbert space.
-An arbitrary point group symmetry action $g\in G_{\mathrm{0D}}$ repermutes the Majorana zero modes, hence it can be phrased by a $2^n\times2^n$ matrix $A(g)$ on the Hilbert space.
+An arbitrary symmetry action $g\in G_{\mathrm{0D}}$ permutes the Majorana zero modes, hence it can be phrased by a $2^n\times2^n$ matrix $A(g)$ on the Hilbert space.
 All $A(g)$ form a matrix representation of $G_{\mathrm{0D}}$.
 For $\forall g_1,g_2\in G_{\mathrm{0D}}$, the matrix representation $A$ satisfies:

 where $\omega_2(g_1,g_2)\in\mathcal{H}^2[G,U(1)]$ satisfies the 2-cocycle condition: